jonathanbcsouza/weather-trends-analysis/README.md

     SELECT * FROM city_list
     SELECT * FROM city_data

-In addition, in the SQL workspace, I ran the following code to visualise all available data in the New Zealand capital and I saved this into a new spreadsheet called “**city_data_where_nz":**
+In addition, in the SQL workspace, I ran the following code to visualise all available data in the New Zealand and I saved this into a new spreadsheet called “**city_data_where_nz":**

     SELECT * FROM city_data WHERE country='New Zealand'